oschrenk/notes/eclipse.md

 - Quick assist to combine Strings
 - Option to inherit null annotations
 - Null annotations analysis for fields
+- The File Search page now allows to search for words via a new option
+- The Search dialog can now be configured to open on the last used page, instead of computing the best matching page based on the current selection

 ### Notable Changes in 3.8 ###